Table of Contents

 }

-This prevents users from reverting an Opportunity back to the Prospecting stage.
+It prevents users from reverting an Opportunity to the Prospecting stage.

 Winding Up

-These interview questions can help you prepare for what to expect in the interview, whether you’re a beginner or an experienced professional looking for best practices.
+These interview questions can help you prepare for what to expect during the interview, whether you’re a beginner or an experienced professional seeking best practices.